 Turn the dough from the food processor out onto a floured board.
 Dust your hands with flour, and knead by hand for about 5 minutes.
 Make a ball and then slightly flatten it.
-Wrap it in plastic wrap, and let it rest for at least 30 minutes - an hour (or a few hours) is infinitely better (you can actually refrigerate it overnight, just let it get to room temperature again) - before continuing with the recipe to the rolling step.
+Wrap it in plastic wrap or place it in a Ziplock bag, and let it rest for at least 30 minutes - an hour is infinitely better (and you can actually refrigerate it overnight; just let it get to room temperature again before continuing with the recipe to the rolling step).

 Cut the dough into four equal pieces.
 I then roll the pieces of dough through a pasta roller attachment that fits on my KitchenAid Stand Mixer, but I do NOT mean an extrusion attachment, which pushes the dough through holes.
 I mean an attachment with rolling cylinders that look like a washing machine wringer, if you know what that is.
 There are hand-cranked machines that do this, such as the Marcato Atlas, which have to be temporarily secured to your counter or to a cutting board to keep them stable.

 I NEVER clean the cylinders with water.
 I use a pastry brush held in one hand to clean them off as I turn the cylinder with the other hand